NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • You can use FFmpeg to import frames from video (I also improved performance while importing video with the default method).
 • The executable can interpret arguments to disable/enable hardware acceleration.
 • The maximum permitted outwards thickness of the border was increased.
-• Turkish and Russian translation were updated.
+• German, Turkish and Russian translation were updated.

 ### Fixed: